upperbayhawk/C2_AIAgents/AIAgents/readme.txt

 The code is Python 3.12 developed on Windows 11 using Microsoft VSCode.
 It consists of a folder with a set of console apps and libraries that perform different functions associated with a specific GPT-4 Assistant that resides in the OpenAI cloud.

 The GPT-4 assistant is created by makeagent.py.
 Use https://platform.openai.com/assistants to verify creation.
 GPT-4 Assistant behavior is defined in this file.
-Delete the GPT-4 Assistant using the OpenAI API website.
 See https://platform.openai.com/docs/overview.

 The runserver.py is the primary local proxy agent that communicates directly with the cloud Assistant.
 It sends messages to the Assistant and waits for responses.
 Other functions include:
 	• Prompt messages can be entered on the command line or received in an MQTT message.